Cutaneous fold theory, evolution and pathology

 The consequences of folded skin

-Inoperative trapped skin components
+Inoperative, trapped skin components

 The nerves and blood vessels get bent and folded over, causing all kinds of problems.